PLI scheme likely to boost India's manufacturing output by USD 520 bn in 5 yrs: PM | Business

 Prime Minister Narendra Modi on Friday said production linked incentive (PLI) scheme, which is aimed at boosting domestic manufacturing and exports, is expected to increase the country's production by USD 520 billion in the next five years.

-Addressing a webinar, Modi said the government is continuously carrying out reforms to boost domestic manufacturing.
+Addressing a webinar on PLI scheme, organised by Department of Industry and International Trade (DPIIT) and NITI Aayog, through video conference, Modi said the government is continuously carrying out reforms to boost domestic manufacturing.

 In this year's Budget, about Rs 2 lakh crore was earmarked for the PLI scheme for the next five years and ''there is an expectation that the scheme would result in increasing the production by about USD 520 billion in the next five years'', he said.